romaswe/mern-recipe-app/README.md

 -   [ ] Fix docker image for frontend
 -   [ ] Fix docker image for backend
 -   [ ] Fix compose that runs images above
+-   [ ] Make a general token checker for all routes